 Study groups: Learning is more enjoyable and more effective when problems are worked collaboratively.
 Studying and working problems in groups is strongly recommended.
-Collaboration on graded problem sets is allowed, but all work you turn in must be your own.
-Please put the name of your collaborators on the top of your homework when you turn it in.
+Collaboration on problem sets is strongly encouraged.

-Midterm exams: There will be four midterm exams (100 points each).
+Midterm exams: There will be three midterm exams (150 points each).
 Exams will be given during the normal lecture period.
 Makeup exams will not be given- if you miss an exam, your grade will be calculated using Formula 2.
 It has been necessary to institute this policy due to abuse of "make-up" exams in the past.
 However, if you work with the McBurney Resource Center and need alternate accommodations for the exams, please speak with me as soon as possible to make the necessary arrangements.